adamw80/SPS-Plotly-Dashboard/README.md

 # SPS Plotly Dashboard

 A Plotly Dash web application designed to visualize and analyze synthetic patient data for a mental health clinic.
 This project includes a range of financial, no-show, and patient churn analyses and is deployed [here](https://portfolio-projects.fly.dev).
+Please note that the site can be slow to load due to the amount of data compiled.

 **Note**: The data in this project is synthetic and not real patient data, ensuring compliance with HIPAA regulations.
 However, it is based on actual patient demographic statistics to maintain relevance.